Moving right along the brain says to the fingers

 and she’s a victim and we’re all better than that

-and let’s get back to the poetry and stop being so self indulgent.
+and let’s get back to the writing and stop being so self indulgent.

 I majored in staring

 I studied Drama

 as much as Drama studied me